edualvesf13/requisitando-dados-de-API-de-criptomoedas/README.md

 # requisitando-dados-de-API-de-criptomoedas
-Script that requests a cryptocurrency API with JavaScript.
+Script that requests a cryptocurrency API with JavaScript, developed during the DIO React Development bootcamp.